vlkzmn/volodymyr_kuzmin/README.md

 <p>Custom domain was connected to GitHub pages.
 An API has been created (Node.js, Express, Nodemailer) on a separate server for sending messages from the page.</p>

-<p>Semantic and meta tags are used.
+<p>Semantic and OG meta tags are used.
+Schema Markup JSON-LD implemented.
 SEO optimization is done.
 Images are optimized.
 Accessibility is improved.
 Google search console and analytics have been added to the page.
 <br>
 <em>see google lighthouse report below:</em></p>